-Prices for Vulcan’s Training Kettlebells are pretty low when you consider that you’re basically buying uncolored competition bells for the same price that you’d pay for good cast iron bells.
-You get the advantage of a larger hand opening on the lighter bells, a consistent handle diameter and hull size among all weights, and a more balanced unit due to the use of steel over iron.
+Prices for Vulcan Training Kettlebells are pretty low when you consider that you’re basically buying uncolored competition bells for the same price that you’d pay for standard cast iron bells.
+You get the advantage of a larger hand opening on the lighter kettlebells, a consistent handle diameter and hull size among all weights, and a more balanced unit due to the use of steel over iron.
 About all you give up is the colored bands – and that doesn’t seem like so much considering the advantages.

-Of course, if you like the scaling sizes of standard training kettlebells (as in you like the smaller size of the lighter bells) then you’re going to want to stick with something like the Kettlebell Kings Powder Coated training bells.
+Of course, if you like the scaling sizes of basic training kettlebells (as in you like the small size of the lighter bells) then you’re going to want to stick with something like the Kettlebell Kings Powder Coated Training Kettlebells.
 You will also find that there are no Vulcan Training Kettlebells over 32 kg at this time, so if you need heavier than that you’ll need to look elsewhere as well.
 Still, for standard sizes these are the bomb, and hard to pass up.

 Vulcan Sample prices:

-Competition kettlebells have a couple of special features that make them different from basic kettlebells, and the most important of these is that each and every kettlebell in a competition set is the same size; only the weight changes.
-This means the handle diameter, handle opening, and the overall size of the kettlebell are exactly the same whether you’re using 8 kg, 48 kg or anything in between.
-This uniformity allows you to maintain the same form at all times (same rack position, same resting position on forearm, etc.)
+Competition kettlebells are designed specifically for the snatch and the clean & jerk.
+They have a handful of special features that make them different from basic kettlebells, and the most important of these is that each and every kettlebell in a competition set is the same size; only the weight changes.
+This means the handle diameter, handle opening, and the overall size of the bell is exactly the same whether you’re using 8 kg, 48 kg or anything in between.
+This uniformity allows you to maintain the same form at all times (the same rack position, same resting position on forearm, etc.)